Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations: About numerics for large-scale GLEs

 Let $\perturbation\geq 0$ satisfy

 where $\kappa(\fA_j)$ denotes the spectral condition number of $\fA_j$.
 Then, the matrix

 satisfies the \LMI \eqref{eqn:LMI:P}. \end{theorem} Before proceeding with the proof of \Cref{teo4}, let us discuss the restriction on the type of \SLS imposed by assumption \eqref{eqn:ass:ndeAj}.
-By the problem setup, we have that $\fA_j$ is Hurwitz; hence, it immediately follows that if $\fA_j$ is normal, i.e., $\fA_j\fA^{*}_j=\fA_j^{*}\fA_j$, then~\eqref{eqn:ass:ndeAj} holds since $\lambda_i(\fA_j+\fA_j^{\T})=2\real(\lambda_i(\fA_j))$.
-Also, it is not difficult to show that every real Hurwitz matrix can be factorized as
+By the problem setup, we have that $\fA_j$ is Hurwitz; hence, it immediately follows that if $\fA_j$ is normal, then \eqref{eqn:ass:ndeAj} holds since $\lambda_i(\fA_j+\fA_j^{\T})=2\real(\lambda_i(\fA_j))$.
+Also, it is known that every real Hurwitz matrix can be factorized as

 with $\fJ_j\in\R^{\stateDim\times\stateDim}$ skew-symmetric, $\fR_j\in\R^{\stateDim\times\stateDim}$ symmetric positive semi-definite, and $\fQ_j\in\R^{\stateDim\times\stateDim}$ symmetric positive definite; cf.~\cite{GilS17}.
 Whenever $\fQ_j=\fI_{\stateDim}$ for all $j\in\switchingSet$, it is straightforward to check that \eqref{eqn:ass:ndeAj} is verified.
 Moreover, if the \SLS is quadratically stable, then there exists a symmetric positive-definite $\fQ$ such that one can choose $\fQ_j = \fQ$ for all $j\in\switchingSet$ in~\eqref{eqn:dH}, such that~\eqref{eqn:ass:ndeAj} is satisfied after a suitable coordinate transformation; see \cite{SchU18}. \begin{proof}[Proof of~\Cref{teo4}] By the assumptions, $\fX$ satisfies the \LMIs